Lecture notes on interacting quantum fields in de Sitter space: Summation of leading infrared contribution in all loops

 We start with the discussion of the situation in the EPP and then continue with the CPP and global dS space.
 In the EPP there is a separate interesting problem to sum dS-invariant IR contributions to the correlation functions of the exact BD state (see, e.g., \cite{Youssef:2013by}, \cite{Gautier:2013aoa}).
 As we pointed out in the Introduction, solution of this problem is not sufficient to make a definite conclusion about the stability of dS space: We find it as more physically sensible to question the stability of dS space under nonsymmetric perturbations.

-Hence, we propose to consider an initial nonsymmetric perturbation on top of the BD state at the past infinity of the EPP.
+Hence, we propose to consider an initial nonsymmetric perturbation on top of the BD state.
+But we cannot just put an initial comoving density at past infinity of the EPP, because then the physical density will be infinite.
+One has to put the density perturbation at an initial Cauchy surface which is different from the past infinity $+ \infty > \eta_0 > 0$.
+Moreover, due to the UV divergences the comoving momentum also should be cutoff at the UV scale.
+But, as was explained above $n(p\eta)$ and $\kappa(p\eta)$ are attributed to the comoving volume and, hence, do not change before $p\eta \sim \mu$.
+Their behaviour for $p\eta > \mu$ is not much different from that in flat space--time.
+Thus, cutting simultaneously comoving momentum and conformal time integrals effectively amounts to cut the physical momentum integrals at $\mu$.
+On the other hand, due to the symmetries of the EPP we can put an initial comoving density at an initial value of the physical momentum $(p\eta)_0 \sim \nu$ and cutoff all the integrals over the physical momentum at this value.
 Then, the dS isometry is broken by the presence of a density on top of the dS-invariant BD state.
 (In the case of the CPP and global dS space we do not even have to do this because the dS isometry is broken in loops for any initial state.)
 We would like to trace the destiny of such a density perturbation and to understand the effect of the large IR contributions on the initial state, as the system progresses towards future infinity.